iorippi/akerun-log/README.md

 - - - - - - - - - - - - - - - - - -

-Caching feature:
+## Caching feature

-- AkerunLog
+### AkerunLog
 Make API Call Cache per akerun_id every 50/n times in 60sec (where n is the number of unique akerun_id stored to cache: 3 akerun_ids => 16 times per minute = every 60 / 16 sec = every 4 sec)

 * This is per http request: will be updated to per time in version 0.4

 - - - - - - - - - - - - - - - - - -

-Upcoming features:
+## Upcoming features

 - AkerunLog
 	- Caching per time